-In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers, issued as a new Topic, Accounting Standards Codification Topic 606 (ASU 2014-09).
+In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU)2014-09, Revenue from Contracts with Customers, issued as a new Topic, Accounting Standards Codification Topic 606 (ASU 2014-09).
 The new revenue recognition standard provides a five-step analysis of transactions to determine when and how revenue is recognized.
 The core principle is that the Company will recognize revenue when the transfer of promised goods or services to customers occurs in an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
 In August 2015, the FASB issued ASU 2015-14 Revenue from Contracts with Customers (Topic 606), which delayed the effective date of ASU 2014-09 by one year.
-With the deferral, the revenue recognition standard is effective for annual reporting periods beginning after December 15, 2017, including interim reporting periods, with early adoption permitted for annual reporting periods beginning after December 15, 2016, including interim reporting periods.
-In March 2016, the FASB issued ASU 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (ASU 2016-08) which further clarifies how to implement revenue recognition guidance related to determining whether an entity is a principal or an agent in a revenue transaction.
-In April 2016, the FASB issued ASU 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing (ASU 2016-10) which further clarifies the aspects of (a) identifying performance obligations and (b) the licensing implementation guidance.
-The effective date and transition requirements for ASU 2014-09.
+With the deferral, the revenue recognition standard is effective for annual reporting periods beginning after December 15, 2017, including interim reporting periods, with early adoption permitted.
+In March 2016, the FASB issued ASU 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (ASU2016-08), which further clarifies how to implement revenue recognition guidance related to determining whether an entity is a principal or an agent in a revenue transaction.
+In April 2016, the FASB issued ASU 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing (ASU 2016-10), which further clarifies the aspects of (a) identifying performance obligations and (b) the licensing implementation guidance.
+The effective date and transition requirements of ASU 2016-10 are the same as the effective date and transition requirements of ASU 2014-09.
 These standards allow for either full retrospective or modified retrospective adoption.

-The Company is currently evaluating the overall impact that ASU 2014-09 and its related amendments will have on our consolidated financial statements.
+The Company is currently evaluating the overall impact that ASU2014-09 and its related amendments will have on the consolidated financial statements.
 The Company will adopt the new guidance in fiscal 2018, and anticipates using the modified retrospective method.
-The Company formed a project team to review our current accounting policies and practices, assess the effect of the standard on our revenue transactions and identify potential differences.
-ASU 2014-09 is expected to impact the recognition timing or classification of revenues and expenses for our sales refund reserve (by grossing up the balance sheet to record a refund obligation and right of return asset instead of recognizing revenue net of returns), gift card breakage (by including breakage within net sales instead of selling, general and administrative expenses under the proportional model), and loyalty program accounting (by using the deferred revenue method instead of the incremental cost method), however, the Company does not expect a significant impact to pretax income upon adoption.
-In addition, the Company is in the process of evaluating changes to our business processes and controls to support recognition and disclosure under the new standard.
+The Company's project team is in the process of finalizing the revised accounting policies based on the assessment of the effect of the standard.
+ASU 2014-09 will impact the recognition timing or classification of revenues and expenses for the sales refund reserve (by grossing up the balance sheet to record a refund obligation and right of return asset instead of recognizing revenue net of returns), gift card breakage (by including breakage within net sales instead of selling, general and administrative expenses under the proportional model), and loyalty program accounting (by using the deferred revenue method instead of the incremental cost method), however, the Company does not expect a significant impact to pretax income upon adoption.
+In addition, the Company continues to evaluate changes to business processes and controls to support recognition and disclosure under the new standard.